envico801/Master-the-Coding-Interview-Data-Structures-Algorithms/anki/README.md

 5.Sorting: Having data that is sorted
 6.Access: How do we access this data that we have on our computer

+#### Extras

+Q: What are the 2 pillars of Data Structures?
+A: How to build one
+How to use one

 ---

 TARGET DECK: Javascript::Interview::ADSA - Master the coding interview data structures algorithms - andrei neagoie